tresoldi/malign/README.md

 If you use `malign`, please cite it as:

   > Tresoldi, Tiago (2020).
 MALIGN, a library for multiple asymmetric alignments on different alphabets.
 Version 1.0.
 Jena.
-DOI: 10.5281/zenodo.3668870

   In BibTeX: